 (Please send any requests in for Alumni that have been mistakenly left off; No college basketball play required to be listed below.)

-Our Latest Commitment From Our Program Is: Elle Sutphin to North Carolina State University.
+Our Latest Commitment From Our Program Is: TAYLOR GANTT on November 10, 2019 to the University of Lynchburg.

 - Kayla Adams – Guilford